 Houston Construction Accident Lawyers

 Construction Injury Attorneys in Houston, TX.
-Billions Won for Our Clients.
+Over $20 Billion Won for Our Clients.

 Construction has proven to be one of the most dangerous jobs.
 Per the Bureau of Labor Statistics, 1 in 5 occupational fatalities and 1 in 10 non-fatal workplace injuries occur in construction.
 In 2022 alone, there were 1,046 construction fatalities.
 On a construction site, there are processes and equipment that may injure workers or endanger bystanders' lives.
 Whether a worker is building trenches underground or working near a congested freeway, they are placed in risky situations daily.
 Beyond this, construction workers must work with dangerous equipment—from cranes to hazardous materials.
 Without proper safety measures, negligence can cause catastrophic or even fatal injuries.